 In the meantime, the dazed young lady walked on until she reached a room which she thought to be hers, whereupon she pushed the door open and toppled onto the bed almost immediately.
-The curtain was drawn and the room was dark.
+The curtain was drawn, and the room was dark.

-Not caring whether Eliza was well settled or not, Caroline rushed away to make preparations for her important guests.
+Not caring whether Eliza was well settled or not, Caroline rushed away to make preparations for her distinguished guests.
 She now believed that the problem of Miss Eliza was solved.
 That importunate young woman would be in no condition to interfere with her scheme.

 At two in the afternoon, her other guests arrived.
 After they were shown to their rooms and had refreshed themselves, they joined the host family in the sitting room.